gitnyasha/paynow-ruby-sdk/README.md

 # Checking transaction status

 The SDK exposes a handy method that you can use to check the status of a transaction.
-Once you have instantiated the Paynow class.

 ```ruby
 # Check the status of the transaction with the specified poll url